ScienceBasedTargets/SBTi-finance-tool/docs/getting_started.rst

 Jupyter Notebooks
 -----------------
-Alternatively, you can also run the “getting started” notebooks locally.
+Alternatively, you can also run the notebooks locally.
 To do so, you first need to set-up a new environment.
 In this example, we assume you use `Anaconda <https://www.anaconda.com/>`__ to manage your environments.
 To do this, run the following command::

     cd examples conda env create -f environment.yml activate sbti_getting_started jupyter notebook

 A tab should now open in your web browser.
 If you are using a virtual environment, you can install the required packages using the requirements.txt file in the examples directory.
-Make sure that your Python version is at least 3.6.
+Make sure that your Python version is at least 3.7.

 Python code
 ---------------------